 Sweet filling ideas:

-– and one healthy idea that I often like to prepare for my boyfriend is hazelnut butter, banana filling topped with a small teaspoon of honey, and sprinkled cinnamon or cocoa.
+- Crepe filled with hazelnut butter, and banana filling drizzled with a small teaspoon of honey and sprinkled with cinnamon or cocoa.

 Savory filling ideas: